 1. Establish a basic skincare regimen

 Before adding in additional steps to address the first signs of aging skin, it is important to establish a basic daily skincare regimen.
 The steps are: cleanse, tone, moisturize and protect.

 The first three steps should be done morning and night.
 Skin is an organ that has a “clock,” meaning that part of the normal circadian cycle is for the skin to replenish skin cells and repair DNA at night.
-This is part of how cells detoxify themselves, and if makeup and debris have not been properly removed, the skin can’t get the oxygen it needs for the repair.
+This is part of how cells detoxify themselves.
+If makeup and debris have not been properly removed the skin can’t get oxygen needed for repair.